Outkast: 1996–1999: Breakthrough with ATLiens and Aquemini

-2000–2001: Stankonia and Greatest Hits
+2000–2001: Stankonia and Big Boi and Dre Present...
+Outkast

 Originally titled 'Sandbox', the pair's fourth album, Stankonia was released in October 2000 to positive reviews.
 The album was seen as a change in the group's musical style, as it had a more commercial and mainstream appeal, compared to their previous three albums which were darker, both tonally and thematically.
 It debuted at number two on the Billboard 200 in the U.S., and would eventually be certified quadruple platinum.
 Stankonia's first single was "B.O.B.
 (Bombs Over Baghdad)", a high-tempo-influenced record.
-The second single, "Ms. Jackson", combined a pop hook with lyrics about divorce and relationship breakups, particularly André's breakup with singer Erykah Badu; the titular "Ms. Jackson" character being a doppelgänger for Badu's mother.
+The second single, "Ms. Jackson", combined a pop hook with lyrics about divorce and relationship breakups, particularly André's breakup with singer Erykah Badu; the titular "Ms. Jackson" character being a stand-in for Badu's mother.
 It was at this time that André changed his stage name to the current "André 3000," mostly to avoid being mixed up with Dr. Dre.

 The single became their first pop hit, landing the number-one position on the Billboard Hot 100 chart, and the number-two position on the UK Singles Chart.
 The album's final single was the Organized Noize-produced "So Fresh, So Clean", featuring a credited guest appearance from regular guest vocalist and Organized Noize-member Sleepy Brown and garnered a remix featuring Snoop Dogg.
 All three singles' videos had heavy MTV2 airplay, and OutKast won two 2001 Grammy Awards, one for Best Rap Performance by a Duo or Group for "Ms. Jackson", and another for Stankonia as Best Rap Album.

 Pitchfork named Stankonia the 4th greatest album released between 2000 and 2004 in its 2005 feature.
 Later on the webzine selected Stankonia as the 13th best album of the 2000s.
 And B.O.B. was chosen number one song of the decade by this same webzine.

-In December 2001, Outkast released a greatest hits album, Big Boi and Dre Present...OutKast, which also contained three new tracks.
+In December 2001, Outkast released a compilation album, Big Boi and Dre Present...
+Outkast, which contained three new songs.
 One of these new tracks was the single "The Whole World", which won a 2002 Grammy Award for Best Rap Performance by a Duo or Group.
 Killer Mike also was featured on the song, gaining some exposure among areas outside of his native Atlanta.
 The other two new songs were called "Funkin' Around" and "Movin' Cool (The After Party)".